GHAZAL99/SDA200/Protocol.md

 >
 >Centers:

+ Example answer:
+>243,362,1216,418,1214,380,236,670,246,400,1210,722

 4. Background samples are an area of pixels located to the **bottom left of each chamber** (the smaller circles in "Image of the Samples").
 The pixel with the maximal intensity will be chosen to normalize the intensity of the chamber with the background, and reduce the effect of the unequal lighting of the device.
 You will be prompted to insert a number, that will be used as **the distance (in pixels) between the center of the chamber and the center of the background sample**.
 For the images we generated using #############(Microscope name), we used 12 pixels.
 Use ImageJ to estimate the distance that you want the Background Sample to be at, so that the area is **outside the chambers and the channels**.
+When prompted, insert the background sample distance (must be an integer).
 >Background samples are used to normalize the intensity with the background Insert the distance between the background sample and the center of the chamber.
 Type 0 or 12 for default (12 pixels).
 Background sample distance from center of the chamber:

 *Note: More information about the normalization process can be found in "The normalization of the intensities:" section.*

-5. Insert the background sample radius of your choice, we used 2 pixels radius for our images.
+5. Insert the background sample radius of your choice, we used 2 pixels radius for our images (must be an integer).
 >Background sample radius in pixels (2 pixels is recommended):

-6.Insert the Chamber sample radius, we used 5 pixels radius for our images.
+6.Insert the Chamber sample radius, we used 5 pixels radius for our images (must be an integer).
 >Chamber sample radius in pixels (5 pixels is recommended):

 7. The first and last 30 values of intensities will be printed automatically.
 Nothing should be done.